-Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up Receipts And He Responds!
+Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up ‘Receipts’ And He Responds!

 Trey Songz Accused Of Sexual Misconduct; Old Accusations Resurface

-Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up Receipts And He Responds!
+Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up ‘Receipts’ And He Responds!

 Celina Powell and her friend Aliza were guests on Adam22’s popular “No Jumper” podcast where they discussed a LOT of their sexual exploits.

-Things got crazy, though, when they mentioned an incident with Trey Songz:
+Things got crazy though when Aliza mentioned an incident with Trey Songz:

 “I got peed on too.
 I didn’t know what happened he just did it.
 He just did it.”

-She claimed Songz followed her into the bathroom after the pair were intimate and proceeded to pee on her.
+She claimed Trey Songz followed her into the bathroom after the pair were intimate and proceeded to pee on her.

 “He literally just peed on me and I’m like ‘what the f***’, you got it on my eyelashes and he was like ‘you’re fine.”